How is the course run?

 Advaita is the clearest and most systematic expression we have found of the common philosophy that lies at the heart of many of the world's great religions and philosophies.
 Literally meaning ‘one without a second’, it is a universal philosophy of great breadth.
 Its most central tenet is everyone and everything are in essence the expression of one consciousness.

 A true appreciation of Advaita allows life to be led more fully and richly, conferring greater freedom on the individual and those around him or her.
-It is designed to bring out the best in everyone, whatever the part they are playing.
+It is designed to bring out the best in everyone, whatever the part they play in life.

 A more detailed description of advaita is given on the School's main website.